VanTamNguyen/LearningJava/13_threads.md

 #### Starting Thread
 To start a thread you have to call ```thread.start();```.
-This mothod call will start a new call stack.
+This method call will start a new call stack.
 To summarize, following are the things happen when you call thread start:
 * A new thread of execution starts (with a new call stack)
 * Thread moves from *new* state to *runnable* state
 * When the thread has chance to run (by the thread scheduler), its target run method will run and thread moves to *running* state.